 5 Things to Consider When Carrying Out a Rebrand

-With a commitment to provide each of our customers with smarter and safer ways to work, WISE Worksafe has helped many organisations through the rebrand process.
-Within this article, we’ve brought together this wealth of experience and combined it with a selection of studies to provide you with a checklist of things to consider when carrying out a company rebrand.
+WISE Worksafe is committed to providing all our customers with smarter and safer ways to work.
+We have helped many organisations through the company rebranding process.
+In this article, we’ve combined our wealth of experience with a selection of studies to provide you with a rebranding process checklist.
+That way, you will know the key things you need to consider when carrying out a company rebrand.

-Before considering what your clients expect from your brand and what channels it will appear on, you must firstly confirm why you are carrying out a company rebrand in the first place.
+Before considering what your clients expect from your brand and the channels it will appear on, you must decide why you are rebranding your company in the first place.
 Is it because of a slump in sales?
 Has there been a change in the competitive landscape?
-Has your organisation’s values or mission changed since its brand was last reviewed?
+Has your organisation’s values or mission changed since it last reviewed the brand?

-Whatever the reasoning, you must ensure it has been confirmed and that all stakeholders fully buy into the concept.
-In doing so, you will ensure your investment is spent wisely and that there is no confusion over its purpose in the future.
+Whatever the reasoning, you must confirm the purpose of the rebrand and ensure that all stakeholders fully buy into the concept.
+By doing so, you will ensure you spend your investment wisely and that there is no confusion over your brand’s purpose in the future.

-At the heart of every great brand is an impassioned story and defined mission.
-Whilst some brands transition over time and revive their stories, itis always good to go back to your roots and ensure this is well intertwined into your organisation’s new brand.
-If you fail to do this, your existing customers may become unfamiliar and disconnected.
+At the heart of every great brand is a story of passion and a defined mission.
+While some brands transition over time and revive their stories, it is always good to go back to your roots and ensure your story is embedded in your organisation’s new brand.
+If you fail to do this, your existing customers may become disconnected.

-The National Trust, who WISE Worksafe assisted through a major rebrand, introduced their now iconic purple colour to depict the nostalgia of their organisation and notoriety for sophistication.
-They then placed subtle uses of blue and green into their brand to portray dependability, responsibility and commitment to nature.
-When combined with rest of the National Trust palette, these colours greatly represent what the National Trust’s values and overriding mission to those who currently engage with the brand and those they want to engage in the future.
+WISE Worksafe assisted the National Trust through a major rebrand.
+The trust introduced their now-iconic purple colour to depict the nostalgia and sophistication of their organisation.
+They placed subtle uses of blue and green in their brand to portray dependability, responsibility and commitment to nature.
+When combined with the rest of the National Trust palette, these colours continued to represent the National Trust’s values and overriding mission to those already engaged with the trust’s brand — and those it wants to attract in the future.

-When you are undergoing your own rebrand like that of the National Trust, you must ask yourself:
+When you are undergoing your rebrand, you must ask yourself:

-- What is your organisation’s mission statement and how might this evolve?
+What is your company’s mission statement and how might this evolve?

 Think of Your Employees

-As outlined in our recent article ‘The Secrets to Selecting a Uniform Your Staff Will Love’, ensuring that your employees are aligned and invested into your brand is pivotal.
-Without your team fully on board, customer engagement will likely be negatively impacted, resulting in a fall in sales.
+As outlined in our article “The Secrets to Selecting a Uniform Your Staff Will Love”, ensuring your employees are aligned with and invested in your brand is pivotal to the success of your business.
+If your team are not fully on board, customer engagement will suffer, resulting in a fall in sales.

 Consider All Channels

-The days of only considering print and signage when carrying out a rebrand are well behind us, if indeed they ever existed.
-Since WISE Worksafe began trading in 1977, a vast array of new channels have arisen which play an essential role in your marketing and customer engagement.
+The days of only considering print and signage when carrying out a rebrand are well behind us — if indeed they ever existed.
+Since WISE Worksafe began trading in 1977, a vast array of new channels have arisen that play an essential role in your marketing and customer engagement.
 These include websites, mobile applications, social media and search engines.
-When combined with print and the corporate clothing your team wear daily, it can be somewhat overwhelming.
+When combined with print and the corporate clothing your team wear daily, it can seem somewhat overwhelming.

-We suggest that you list every channel on which your brand currently has a presence.
-Then list a selection of channels you believe you will likely have a presence on within the next twenty-four months.
+As part of your rebranding process checklist, we suggest you list every channel where your brand appears.
+Then list a selection of channels you plan to have a presence on within the next two years.
 Some common channels to consider include:

-Once you've outlined all existing and potential channels, you can begin to determine the way in which your new brand assets, such as colours and logos, will appear on each.
-You may find that you develop variations of your logo, such as a simplified version for use where space is limited, or alternative colours for use on different backgrounds.
-A logo and lengthy strapline may look excellent on the front of a brochure for example, but a bolder, simpler variation may produce greater impact on your staff workwear.
-But remember it is vital that you maintain sufficient consistency to ensure your brand is instantly recognised across all channels.
+Once you've outlined all existing and potential channels, you can consider how your new brand's colours and logos will appear on each channel.
+You may find you develop variations of your logo, such as a simplified version for use where space is limited, or alternative colours for use on different backgrounds.
+A logo and lengthy strapline may look excellent on the front of a brochure, for example, but a bolder, simpler variation may produce a greater impact on your staff workwear.
+But remember, you must maintain sufficient consistency to ensure your brand is instantly recognisable across all channels.

 Determine a Return on Investment

-A rebrand is ultimately a marketing activity, whether it be managed solely by your marketing team or not.
-Therefore, like any advertising campaign or networking event, a required and expected return on investment should be outlined before working with a brand agency or ordering new uniform for your team.
+A rebrand is ultimately a marketing activity — whether your marketing team solely manages it or not.
+Therefore, as with any advertising campaign or networking event, you should outline a required and expected return on investment before working with a brand agency or ordering new uniforms for your team.

-In order to do this, you must consider every cost associated with your organisation’s rebrand, and view each of these as an investment rather than an expense.
+To do this, you must consider every cost associated with your organisation’s rebrand, and view each as an investment, rather than an expense.
 These could include:

-Once you’ve determined the total investment that will be required to complete your rebrand, you will be able to calculate the return needed to break even and gain a profit.
-Dependent upon your organisation and your reasoning for the rebrand initially, you can then outline what increases in sales, donations etc. need to be achieved, and in what time period.
+Once you’ve determined the total investment required for your corporate rebranding process, you can calculate the return needed to break even and to gain a profit.
+Depending on your organisation and the reason for your rebrand, you can then outline what increases in sales, donations etc need to be achieved, and in what time frame.

-Have you considered each of the five points above?
+Have you considered each of the five points on our rebranding process checklist above?
 Are you ready to proceed with your organisation’s rebrand?
-If so, we wish you luck and would love to assist in providing high quality corporate uniform and workwear for your staff, adopting your revitalised logo and colours.
+If so, we wish you luck and would love to assist in providing high-quality corporate uniform and workwear for your staff, incorporating your revitalised logo and colours.

-With our experience and dedicated account managers, WISE Worksafe not only offers a cost-effective solution, but one which requires as little of your time as possible.
-What’s more, with experience in working with both large organisations, such as the National Trust and English Heritage, as well as smaller businesses, we’re certain to have a solution for you.
-Simply call our team on 08456 71 21 41 to discuss your project.
+With our experienced and dedicated account managers, WISE Worksafe not only offers a cost-effective solution but one that requires little of your time.
+What’s more, we have years of experience working with both large organisations, such as the National Trust and English Heritage, as well as smaller businesses.
+We’re sure to have a solution for you.
+Simply call our team on 020 8381 1811 to discuss your project.